 The 1940s saw a rather sparse issuance of baseball cards, with seven major sets produced.

-Card production in the early 1940s was quite slow, which some blame on the lack of supplies (particularly paper and gum).
-However, things started to return to more normalcy in 1948, following the end of World War II.
+Card production in the early 1940s was quite slow, and some blamed the lack of supplies (particularly paper and gum).
+However, things started to return to normalcy in 1948, following the end of World War II.

-Although there were fewer sets produced in the 1940s, the era still produced some of the most beautiful sports cards of all time.
+Although fewer sets were produced in the 1940s, the era still produced some of the most beautiful sports cards.
 And some, in my opinion, represent the most important cards in the hobby.